This is Part II of a three part article, “Vipassana – the path to freedom”.

 As explained throughout the course, what we put into our bodies has a lot to do with what we reap from them.
 If our input is “dirty” foods and substances filled with preservatives, chemicals, and other processed junk, then our output will be a “dirty”, or cluttered mind, making it much more difficult to feel the sensations we need to feel for a more successful life.
 As within, so without.

-By spending a silent week and a half in the course, being fed quality and tasty vegetarian meals and living life outside of the chaos of the outer world, one can train his or herself and literally physically rewire the brain to communicate clearly and more effectively with his or her Intuition.
+By spending a silent week and a half in the course, being fed quality and tasty vegetarian meals and living life outside of the chaos of the outer world, one can train his or herself and literally physically rewire the brain to communicate clearly and more effectively with his or her intuition.

 When one is focused, aligned, has a clear head, and feels good, concepts that are complex seem easy and simple.
 Things that are too fast seem slowed down.
 When one is in alignment with his or her Intuition, the feelings are positive, the thoughts that come feel good, and without other emotions and worries to distract, things just seem to work out well as a result of such a clear mindset.
+I can 1000% attest to this from my own personal experience.

 Balanced Mind = Balanced Life